rstudio-education/glossRy/README.md

   encountered).

 **List**: a *vector* that can contain values of many different types.

+**Literate programming**: A programming paradigm that interweaves code with prose.

 **Local installation**: Placing a package inside a particular project so that it is only accessible within that project.
 See also *global installation*.